laconbass/iai-oop/README.md

 # iai-oop

-iai-oop is a utility belt to deal with object declarations, in the context of OOP for javascript.
-It has been designed to standarize the inheritance pattern used within [iai](https://npmjs.org/search?q=iai) related modules.
+iai-oop is an utility belt to deal with object declarations, in the context of OOP for javascript.
+It has been built on top of [the practical-inheritance module](https://npmjs.org/package/practical-inheritance).
+Please read further the paper [*An alternative to the constructor pattern*](https://github.com/laconbass/practical-inheritance/blob/master/README.md) to further understanding.

+This module has been designed to be wildely used within [iai](https://npmjs.org/search?q=iai) related modules.
+It features a chainable api that reduces the verbosity of vanilla javascript on defining object's properties and its attributes, plus some shortcut functions for common operations on OOP.

 ## Principles